jesse-blake/text-maze/README.md

 Thanks to Herman Tulleken and his [Algorithms for Making More Interesting Mazes](http://www.gamasutra.com/blogs/HermanTulleken/20161005/282629/Algorithms_for_making_more_interesting_mazes.php) blog post.

-And to Patrick Wheeler on the [Programming Throwdown](http://www.programmingthrowdown.com/) podcast for mentioning that post in [Episode 59: Deploying Software](http://www.programmingthrowdown.com/2016/10/episode-59-deploying-software.html).
+And to Patrick Wheeler on the [Programming Throwdown](http://www.programmingthrowdown.com/) podcast for mentioning the above blog post in [Episode 59: Deploying Software](http://www.programmingthrowdown.com/2016/10/episode-59-deploying-software.html).

-And to [G.K.
-Chesterton](http://www.chesterton.org/quotations-of-g-k-chesterton/) for the quote used in the README image above.